-There’s a movie opening today about foster parents by the same name, but at Abrazo, every month here is an episode of Instant Family in real time.
+There’s a movie opening today about foster parents by the same name, but at Abrazo, every month here is an episode of becoming instant family in real time.

 Any one of our parents-in-waiting knows that any day, they may get The Call.
 They have to be ready instantly to drop everything to be here for a birthparent and her child/ren.